empa-scientific-it/openbis/README.md

 ## Requirements

-- Postgres 11
 - IntelliJ IDEA CE

 ## Step By Step:

 ```
 File -> New -> Project From Existing Sources
-Select the gradle folder to load the gradle model
+Select the build folder to load the gradle model
 After the model is loaded execute the tasks:

 openBISDevelopementEnvironmentASPrepare